-The Fermilab Cosmic Physics Center (CPC) coordinates the lab’s diverse cosmic research program.
-This site is intended to provide regular updates on CPC research and activities.
-You can also find the Fermilab Cosmic Frontier Strategic Plan here.
+The Fermilab Cosmic Physics Center (CPC) coordinates the lab’s diverse cosmic research program and enables researchers from around the world to visit Fermilab and participate in this exciting program.
+You can find the Fermilab Cosmic Frontier Strategic Plan here.

 Cosmic Frontier Experiments at Fermilab

 The mission of the High Energy Physics program is to understand how our universe works at its most fundamental level.
 We do this by discovering the most elementary constituents of matter and energy, exploring the basic nature of space and time itself, and probing the interactions between them.

 — Mission Statement, DOE Office of High Energy Physics

 Fermilab’s main mission is fundamental physics, and the experiments that led to the Standard Model have mainly used the accelerators that are Fermilab’s signature technology.
 In addition, Fermilab performs experiments on the “Cosmic Frontier” that use the extremes of the cosmos to probe physical effects in regimes not accessible with laboratory accelerators, including gravity, new forces and particles.
 Fermilab theorists also develop the connection between these experiments and our understanding of how the universe works.